Bradshaw Trail: 1862

 Armed with this information, Bradshaw traveled eastward near present-day Mecca at the northern tip of the Salton Sink, to Bitter Spring at the foothills of the Orocopia Mountains and on 5 miles to an existing stage stop called "Dos Palmas Spring."
 Leaving Dos Palmas, the men continued through the pass eastward between the Orocopia and Chocolate mountain ranges, briefly skirting the southern end of the Chuckwalla range, crossed through a gap in the Mule Mountains and reaching the Palo Verde Valley two miles southwest of the modern community of Ripley.
-Despite the fact that the trail crossed mostly barren desert, water was reasonably plentiful with water holes found at roughly 30 mi intervals at Canyon Springs, Tabaseca Tanks, Chuckwalla Springs and Mule Spring.
+Despite the fact that the trail crossed mostly barren desert, water was reasonably plentiful with water holes found at roughly 30 mi intervals at Canyon Springs, Tabaseca Tanks, Chuckwalla Springs, and Mule Spring.

 Crossing the Palo Verde Valley to the northwest, they crossed a slough of the Colorado River called Laguna, and Willow Springs Station, to Bradshaw's Ferry, the crossing point of the Colorado River to Mineral City east of what is now Blythe.
 Once they crossed the Colorado River, the party rode upstream for approximately five miles to the gold fields of La Paz.

 Between 1862 and 1877, the Bradshaw Trail was the main stagecoach and wagon route between Southern California and the gold fields of La Paz and other places in western Arizona.
-The La Paz - Wikenburg Road connected the Bradshaw Trail to the interior of Arizona Territory and the mining districts there.
+The La Paz - Wickenburg Road connected the Bradshaw Trail to the interior of the Arizona Territory and the mining districts there.
 Olive City was the first Bradshaw ferry crossing for the trail from 1862 to 1864.
 With the founding of Mineral City, which became the new Bradshaw ferry crossing, Mineral City became part of Ehrenberg when it was established in 1866.

-From 1870 the trail ended and connected with the toll road to Wickenburg at Ehrenberg as La Paz, became a ghost town when its mines played out.
+From 1870, the trail ended and connected with the toll road to Wickenburg at Ehrenberg, as La Paz became a ghost town when its mines played out.

+Southern Pacific Rail Road

+Southern Pacific constructed a railroad connecting Yuma to San Bernardino via the Coachella Valley.
+The railroad began construction in 1879 and was completed in 1883.